-Our equipment consists of a Leica Viva GS15 rover on a 2.0-meter-high carbon fibre pole and a Leica CS15 field computer, see Figure 12.
+In 2019 our equipment consisted of a Leica Viva GS15 rover on a 2.0-meter-high carbon fibre pole and a Leica CS10 field computer, kindly provided by Lantmäteriet, see Figure 14.
 Our GNSS equipment was used to measure the points, located using the tracking device, invented by Bo Lenander.
 The measurement information from the field computer was transferred to a XML file with X, Y and Z values.

 We also included the depth value and time for the measurement.
-To visualize the points on the aerial photo or the terrain model we were using the GIS software ArcGIS® from Esri, see Figure 13.
-Thirteen new points were measured with the GNSS in 2018 and this included the new findings in Doline no. 5 (D5).
-This year we were not able to make a RINEX post process, so the measured data had a little less accuracy than earlier year.
+To visualize the points on the aerial photo or the terrain model we were using the GIS software ArcGIS Pro® from Esri, see Figure 15.
+Thirteen new points were measured with the GNSS in 2019 and this included the new findings in Doline number 5 (D5).
+The RINEX post process, provided by the Lantmäteriet was very successful and 12 of the 13 points had an accuracy better than one centimetre.

 LiDAR-data and drones.

-Last year we managed to get the new LiDAR data from the Swedish National Land Survey (kindly sponsored by Esri Sweden).
-This means that we now can measure the depth of all dolines (sinkholes) using GIS and build a 3D surface model over the terrain and incorporate the 3D map over the caves in the same model.
-A DJI Inspire drone were used for the third time to collect orthophotos from the areas of Dolinsjön, "The Eight Dolines" and Bjurälvsgrottan.
-The photos were processed in Drone2Map for ArcGIS® and the output was 2D orthomosaic, elevation data such as DSM and DTM and 3D data.
-The result was amazing, and we will continue to collect data from drones, see Figure 14.
+2017 we managed to get the new LiDAR data from the Swedish National Land Survey (kindly sponsored by Esri Sweden).
+This means that we now can measure the depth of all dolines (sinkholes) using GIS and build a 3D surface model over the terrain and incorporate the 3D

+A DJI Mavic 2 Pro drone was used for the first time to collect orthophotos from the areas of Dolinsjön and The Eight Dolines.
+The photos were processed in photogrammetry software Drone2Map for ArcGIS® and the output was 2D orthomosaic, elevation data such as DSM and DTM and 3D data.
+The result was amazing, and we will continue to collect data from drones, see Figure 16.

-Figure 13 Fix points in Dolinsjögrottan.
+Figure 15 Fix points in Dolinsjögrottan.